GlitchyByte/glitchy-lib/README.md

 Included in this repository are libraries and utilities common to many of my projects.

-This is a way of keeping my dependencies updated in one place and working together.
-It would be a bit cumbersome to keep them each in its own repository, and in sync with each other.

 ---
 ## GLib Java library
 ![Version](https://img.shields.io/badge/Version-1.8.0-blue)